reg31/ToDoServer/README.md

 If you are on Windows, you can run `npm/install.bat` to install those dependencies.

-B) Start the server using the `start node %~dp0server.js` command and verify the deployment by navigating to your server address in your preferred browser:
+2) Start the server using the `start node %~dp0server.js` command and verify the deployment by navigating to your server address in your preferred browser:

 ```sh
 http://localhost:28550